Edward T. Lewis (politician): Life and career

-Lewis was born on October 26, 1834 in Opelousas, Louisiana.
-His parents were William Lewis and Ellen Claudia Taylor Lewis.
+Lewis was born on October 26, 1834, in Opelousas, Louisiana.

 He attended Wesleyan University of Ohio, earning a law degree, and returning to his home state to work as an attorney.

 During the American Civil War, he was a Captain in Company G, 2nd Louisiana Cavalry.
 After the war and Louisiana's Reconstruction, he served one term in the Louisiana House of Representatives from 1865 to 1867.

 Congress

 In 1883, he was elected to Congress, serving one term as a Democrat before an unsuccessful renomination bid.
 From 1886 to 1892, he again was a member of the state House of Representatives, and he worked at various judgeships between 1886 and 1908.

+Later career and death

-He then resumed the practice of law, and died on April 26, 1927 in Opelousas.
+He then resumed the practice of law, and died at the age of 92 on April 26, 1927, in Opelousas.

-Personal

-Edward Lewis married Alphonsine Lastrapes and had three children; Edward, Julia and Corinne.
-His wife predeceased him in 1893.
-He is buried in Myrtle Grove Cemetery, Opelousas, Louisiana.